khainan/test-web/README.md

-# test-web
+# HOW TO RUN THIS WEB

+- npm install
-# npm run start to RUN THE WEB
+- npm run start (to RUN THE WEB)